nmpowell/mousemorph/README.md

 Many of these steps are atlas-based (requiring prior knowledge).
 A few mouse atlases, fulfilling this requirement, are freely available to download (see links below).
 It is our aim to release more.
 For a further introduction, see the [**poster**][mm_poster].
 For a more detailed explanation, see the accompanying paper, [_**Powell, N.M., (2014) Fully-automated high-throughput phenotyping of mouse brains with µMRI, with application to the Tc1 model of Down syndrome**_][mm_paper].

 MouseMorph is open-source, cross-platform, and written in Python.
+It is designed with [NIfTI](http://nifti.nimh.nih.gov/) images in mind.
 In addition to the code included in this repository, various elements from the corresponding [paper]() are open-source and available on [Figshare]().

 Developed at the [UCL Centre for Medical Image Computing (**CMIC**)](http://cmic.cs.ucl.ac.uk/) and the [UCL Centre for Advanced Biomedical Imaging (**CABI**)](http://www.ucl.ac.uk/cabi) by Nick Powell (nicholas.powell.11@ucl.ac.uk) and others.